RhetTbull/osxphotos/README.md

                                   default AppleScript interface.
   --report REPORTNAME.CSV         Write a CSV formatted report of all files
                                   that were exported.
+  --cleanup                       Cleanup export directory by deleting any
+                                  files which were not included in this export set.
+For example, photos which had
+                                  previously been exported and were
+                                  subsequently deleted in Photos.
   -h, --help                      Show this message and exit.

 ** Export **